Lampe2020/L7z/CONTRIBUTING.md

 # Translation
 You are welcome to help with translation.
 Note that words enclosed in curly braces _MUST NOT_ be translated, as those are treated as variables and will stop L7z from functioning properly if they are translated!
+To get going with translating, run `gen-pot.sh` located in the project root and then use the generated `template.pot` located in the `locales` directory in the project root.